6653302wy/create-func-com-vscode/README.md

 # create-func-com

 a vscode extension about react component generater
 [vscode Marketplace](https://marketplace.visualstudio.com/items?itemName=wanpp.create-func-com)

 1. component（function component） templates can be generated
 2. page templates can be generated

-### install
+### Install

 - [click the link](https://marketplace.visualstudio.com/items?itemName=wanpp.create-func-com) of Marketplace to install
 - or in the vscode's EXTENSIONS menu to search 'create-func-com' and install

-### use
+### Use

-In the vscode explorer, select the root folder where the component needs to be created, and select the "Create React Functional Component" option from the right-click menu.
+In the vscode explorer, select the root folder where the component or page needs to be created, and select the "generate component" or "generate page" option from the right-click menu.

-### code directory struct:
+### Generated code structure:

 #### 1. component

 ```
-ComponentName
+YourComponentName
 └───assets
 │     index.tsx
 │     styles.css